practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/C/README.md

 Be aware that Checked C brings along its own version of the clang compiler: https://github.com/checkedc/checkedc-clang/releases/tag/CheckedC-Clang-12.0.2

-Then I became even more aggressive and also introduced a user defined function for the generation of the hexadecimal representation in a 4-character string with _char *integer_to_hex_string()_, based on the [Ada solution](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Ada/random_streams_for_perf_stats.adb).
+Then I became even more aggressive and also introduced a user-defined function for the generation of the hexadecimal representation in a 4-character string with _char *integer_to_hex_string()_, based on the [Ada solution](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Ada/random_streams_for_perf_stats.adb).

 Now the execution time dropped even further to only around 3.2 milliseconds!